25 Dos and Don’ts of Ignoring Your Spouse During Separation

 Aside from the friends you and your spouse have, it’s okay to find comfort in others.
 This is unarguably a difficult time in your life, and you will need all the help there is.

 Some people will want to take advantage of your current situation.
 Friends and family members can be great assets here.
 They understand your feelings and will offer you the best help.
-Meanwhile, you should be picky on who to rely on.
+Meanwhile, you should be picky about who to rely on.

 7. Don’t talk to your friends about your divorce process or crashed marriage